JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7954 days**.

-And here is a just a random fact -  **In 1871, horse cars were introduced.
-It was simply a car that was pulled over a track by a horse.**.
+And here is a just a random fact -  **There have been over fifty million Mr. Potato Heads sold since it came out in 1952**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)